maciejgz/python-rate-limiter/README.md

 - The `redis_token_bucket` and `sliding_window` algorithm requires a Redis instance to be running.
 Make sure to set the `REDIS_HOST` environment variable to the hostname of the Redis instance.
 - Make sure to set `MASTER_NODE=True` only for one instance when using the `redis_token_bucket` algorithm to avoid race conditions during token refilling.
 - `MASTER_NODE` is not required for `sliding_window`, `in_memory_token_bucket` and 'leaking_bucket_queue' algorithms.
 - The `leaking_bucket_queue` algorithm requires a queue to be running.
-Make sure to set the `QUEUE_HOST` environment variable to the hostname of the queue instance.
+Make sure to set the `ACTIVEMQ_HOST` and `ACTIVEMQ_PORT` environment variables to the hostname of the queue instance.

 ## Docker
 You can build and run the rate limiter in a Docker container or deploy it to Kubernetes.